Antoine Kombouaré

-Antoine Krilone Kombouaré (/fr/; born 16 November 1963) is a French professional football manager and former player who was most recently the head coach of club Nantes.
+Antoine Krilone Kombouaré (/fr/; born 16 November 1963) is a French professional football manager and former player.
+He was most recently the head coach of Ligue 1 side Paris FC.

 Playing career

 Born in the French overseas territory of New Caledonia, Kombouaré began his career at local club WS Plum Nouméa in Nouméa in 1975, before moving to mainland France with Nantes in 1983.
 He later joined Paris Saint-Germain in 1990.
 At the Parisian club, he became famous for a winning header he scored in the dying seconds of a UEFA Cup quarter-final match against Real Madrid during the 1992–93 season.
 The header qualified PSG for the next round with a 4–1 scoreline.
 Kombouaré had already scored a decisive goal in similar circumstances against Anderlecht in the previous round.
 His habit of netting tie-deciding headers earned him the name of "Casque d'Or", which means "Golden Helmet" in French.
 In 1994–95, during a UEFA Champions League quarter-final against Johan Cruyff's Barcelona "dream team", Kombouaré captained PSG to a resounding and unexpected 2–1 win which qualified the French side for the semi-final, which they lost to AC Milan.

 In all, Kombouaré spent five seasons in Paris, winning the Coupe de France in 1993 and 1995 and the Coupe de la Ligue in 1995.
 Kombouaré scored a penalty in the 1993 Coupe de France Final.
 He also played nine games in the title-winning side of 1993–94 under Artur Jorge.
 From 1992–93, he found his first-team appearances restricted by the presence of fellow defenders Alain Roche, Paul Le Guen and Ricardo.
 Kombouaré became a cult hero among PSG fans for his habit of scoring last-minute winning goals and his presence and composure in big games.

 Kombouaré signed for Swiss side Sion in 1995 for an undisclosed fee, then joined Aberdeen a year later for £300,000; he was signed by manager Roy Aitken to add experience to the shaky Aberdeen defence.
 He made 50 appearances for Aberdeen and scored three goals.
 He left Aberdeen in May 1998.